Mrian07/Proyeksi/docs/development/git-workflow/README.md

 git checkout dev
 ```

-Add the original OpenProject repository as a remote, so you can fetch changes:
+Add the original ProyeksiApp repository as a remote, so you can fetch changes:

 ```
 git remote add upstream git@github.com:opf/openproject